 When you have Success Vector in place, internal expansion quotas are not needed, which means you won’t have Account Managers trying to shove products down a customer’s throat when they aren’t ready for it, don’t need it, or are otherwise not in a place where that is the logical next step.

-Rather, you can create Objectives to managed against, essentially saying “this is the expected expansion from these cohorts in the next 30, 60, or 90 days and if we hit that, it means you simply did your job.”
+Rather, you can create Objectives to manage against, essentially saying “this is the expected expansion from these cohorts in the next 30, 60, or 90 days and if we hit that, it means you simply did your job.”

 However, if you miss that mark, it means the customer didn’t hit that Success Milestone, because if they had, according to Success Vector analysis, they would have taken the upsell.
 So that’s a fail on Customer Success Management; not that they didn’t make the upsell, but since the customer who you thought would reach that milestone obviously didn’t.